-Why Simon West is Making Movies in China (EXCLUSIVE)
+Why Simon West Is Making Movies in China (EXCLUSIVE)

 “Legend Hunters” follows West’s first foray into the country, the upcoming volcano disaster flick “Skyfire.”
-West is currently in early stage discussions about two or three other potential Chinese projects that range from sci-fi to period pieces to his speciality, action-adventure, and says he’s in the midst of “negotiating the rights to some very big Chinese IP.
-West spoke to Variety about the differences between working in Hollywood and China and his thoughts on the future of co-productions.”
+West is currently in early stage discussions about two or three other potential Chinese projects that range from sci-fi to period pieces to his specialty, action-adventure, and says he’s in the midst of “negotiating the rights to some very big Chinese IP.”
+West spoke to Variety about the differences between working in Hollywood and China and his thoughts on the future of co-productions.

 Do you still believe in traditional US-China co-productions?